Lost-Rabbit-Digital/The_Voxel_Project/project_management/scratch_pad.md

 - Implement cave systems
 - Create more diverse terrain features

+# Todo
+- Setup project structure in Godot similar to how the [README](../README.md/#project-structure) has it

 # Completed Tasks
 These are the tasks which have already been completed